+Organize your papers and documents.
 You will need a number of essential documents with you when you travel, including valid visas and passports, itemized lists of personal belongings and some financial records.
 For the most current list of essential documents, refer to Immigration, Refugee and Citizenship Canada (IRCC).

+Start your job search or research business practices, opportunities, and credential recognition.
 Research your field of employment and how to begin having your credentials recognized.
 Find out what, if any, upgrading or further study you will need to complete to be licensed or certified to work in Canada.
 Familiarize yourself with local job and business opportunities, as well as with our business culture.

 You will want to have some Canadian funds in hand so you can take care of immediate needs when you arrive.
 Research rates to make the most of your currency exchange.
 Make sure you have sufficient funds to support yourself and your family, if you do not have a job offer in hand.